gscoppino/vagrant-simple-apache-djangoREST/README.md

 # Initial Environment

-* A new backend called `app` will automatically be created for you in `server/app` if the provisioner didn't find an existing project, and a new frontend will be created in `client` if the provisioner didn't find an existing project.
+* A new backend called `project` will automatically be created for you in `server/project` if the provisioner didn't find an existing project, and a new frontend will be created in `client` if the provisioner didn't find an existing project.
 Otherwise, the only differences to note will be that a `requirements.txt` was created for your backend, a `package.json` was created for the frontend,